-Outdoor Spring Cleaning Checklist – Getting Your Patio Furniture And Accessories Ready For Spring
+Spring Cleaning Checklist: Prep Your Patio Furniture and Accessories

-Here’s a handy outdoor spring cleaning checklist to help you keep your outdoor furniture and accessories primed for the season.
-From easy cleaning how-tos to preventative maintenance, we’ve got you covered.
+Here's a handy outdoor spring cleaning checklist to help you keep your patio furniture and accessories primed for the season.
+From easy cleaning how-tos to preventative maintenance, we've got you covered.

 Quick-Look Spring Cleaning Tips